SpringsteinM/thesis/chapters/1_intro.typ

   bodyfmt: body => ["#emph[#body]"]
 )

-The rapid scaling of AI systems across various domains over the last decade increasingly raises the question of whether and for which tasks, they already surpass human performance.
-Over the years, several comparisons and studies have demonstrated that AI-powered automated systems can outperform human participants and even experts in their respective fields.
-Over the years, scientists have conducted various comparisons @bailer2005joanneum @jiang2011consumer @kumar2009attribute @lake2015human @nowak2011eval @parikh2010role @taigman2014deepface @turnbull2008semantic @weyand2016planet @xiao2010sun and some of these studies have demonstrated that certain AI-powered automated systems can outperform human participants and even experts in their respective fields @christiansen2025international @he2015delving.
+The rapid scaling of #gls("AI") systems across various domains over the last decade increasingly raises the question of whether and for which tasks, they already surpass human performance.
+Over the years, several comparisons and studies have demonstrated that #gls("AI")-powered automated systems can outperform human participants and even experts in their respective fields.
+Over the years, scientists have conducted various comparisons @bailer2005joanneum @jiang2011consumer @kumar2009attribute @lake2015human @nowak2011eval @parikh2010role @taigman2014deepface @turnbull2008semantic @weyand2016planet @xiao2010sun and some of these studies have demonstrated that certain #gls("AI")-powered automated systems can outperform human participants and even experts in their respective fields @christiansen2025international @he2015delving.
 However, it's not only overall performance that matters, but also the agreement among a group of human annotators.
 If the annotators do not consistently agree, what can we expect from an automated system trained on this data?

 #researchquestion(number: "1")[How does the performance of machines in multimedia annotation tasks compare to human performance and what methodologies can be used to determine if a recognition problem is solved at a human level?] <rq_1>